-Based on this study, winged bean accessions TPT 9 gave the highest mineral contents for nutritional qualities and TPT 6 for nutrient uptake.
+Based on this study, winged bean accessions TPT 9 had the highest mineral contents for nutritional qualities and TPT 6 for nutrient uptake.
 The nutrients absorbed served as morale boaster to the plants.
-Therefore, these accessions can be recommended for farmers for planting within this ecological zone of Nigeria.
+Therefore, these accessions can be recommended for farmers for planting in this ecological area of Nigeria.